 Once everything is clean and dry, you can tape off the areas that you want to protect.
 Be sure to be thorough with this, because spray paint will overspray and leave a mess if you aren’t careful!

 I taped off the concrete at the base of the posts, the house, and the ceiling.
-Obviously you’ll need to move any furniture off your patio, and if you have a large tarp or dropcloth to cover the rest of your porch floor, go ahead and use that too.
-You basically want to make sure everything that you don’t want to paint is out of the way or fully covered and protected!
+Obviously you’ll need to move any furniture off your patio.
+If you have a large tarp or dropcloth to cover the rest of your porch floor, go ahead and use that too.
+You basically want to make sure everything that you don’t want to paint is out of the way or fully covered!

 I’ll also note that when you paint outside, there’s this obnoxious thing called wind that can mess with your drop cloths.
 Don’t underestimate it like I did!
 I recommend adding a bit of painter’s tape at the seams between your runs of plastic drop cloth, as well as securing them at the ends.
 Basically, secure that stuff to the ceiling of your metal awning, or else you may have to clean up some stray spray paint.